2015–16 Belgian Pro League: Group B

-Europa League play-off final
+Play off Semi finals

-The winners of both playoff groups compete in a two-legged match to play the fourth-placed team of the championship play-offs, called Testmatch.
+The winners of both playoff groups compete in a two-legged match to play the fourth-placed team of the championship play-offs, called 2015–16 Belgian Pro League#Play off final.
 The winner of this Testmatch was granted an entry to the second qualifying round of the 2016–17 UEFA Europa League.

 Charleroi won 3–1 on aggregate.

-Testmatches Europa League
+Play off final

 The matches were played over two legs between the Europa League play-off final winners and the fourth-placed team of the championship play-offs.
 The winner qualified for the second qualifying round of the 2016–17 UEFA Europa League.

 Genk won 5–3 on aggregate.